Start Using Studio

 Required permissions: ACD > Studio > File Browser View or ACD > Storage > Browse ACD Files > ViewView; additional permissions required for Create, Edit, or Delete

-Your CXone system has its own file storage that you can access.
+Your CXone Mpower system has its own file storage that you can access.
 Script files are stored here, as well as audio and prompt files that you've uploaded or created in Studio to used in your scripts.
-Any other files that you use in scripts must also be located in your CXone file storage.
+Any other files that you use in scripts must also be located in your CXone Mpower file storage.
 For example, actionsClosed Performs a process within a Studio script, such as collecting customer data, playing a message or music, or routing a contact to an agent. such as Readfile and Writefile read data from or to files.
 These files must be located in your file storage.

 Script Changes are Automatically Saved